Economy of Namibia: Regional integration

-The trans-African automobile route - the Tripoli-Cape Town Highway and the Trans-Kalahari Corridor pass through Namibia.
-Given its small domestic market but favourable location and a superb transport and communications base, Namibia is a leading advocate of regional economic integration.
-In addition to its membership in the Southern African Development Community (SADC), Namibia presently belongs to the Southern African Customs Union (SACU) with South Africa, Botswana, Lesotho, and Eswatini.
-Within SACU, there is no customs on goods produced in, and being transported amidst, its members.
-Namibia is a net receiver of SACU revenues; they are estimated to contribute 13.9 billion NAD in 2012.
+Given its small domestic market but favourable location on Africa's southwestern coast along with a well-developed transport and communications base, Namibia is a leading advocate of regional economic integration.
+The Tripoli-Cape Town Highway and the Trans-Kalahari Corridor pass through Namibia, as do the Walvis Bay-Ndola-Lubumbashi Development Corridor, the Trans-Cunene Corridor, and the Trans-Oranje Corridor.

+In addition to its membership in the Southern African Development Community (SADC) and the Common Monetary Area (CMA), Namibia is a member of the Southern African Customs Union (SACU) with South Africa, Botswana, Lesotho, and Eswatini.
+Within SACU, there are no customs on goods produced in and transported between its members.
+Namibia is a net recipient of SACU revenues; receiving N$27.1 billion in 2024.
-The Namibian economy is closely linked to South Africa with the Namibian dollar pegged to the South African rand.
-Privatisation of several enterprises in coming years may stimulate long-run foreign investment, although with the trade union movement opposed, so far most politicians have been reluctant to advance the issue.
-In September 1993, Namibia introduced its own currency, the Namibia Dollar (N$), which is linked to the South African Rand at a fixed exchange rate of 1:1.
-There has been widespread acceptance of the Namibia Dollar throughout the country and, while Namibia remains a part of the Common Monetary Area, it now enjoys slightly more flexibility in monetary policy although interest rates have so far always moved very closely in line with the South African rates.

-Namibia imports almost all of its goods from South Africa.
-Many exports likewise go to the South African market, or transit that country.
-Namibia's exports consist mainly of diamonds and other minerals, fish products, beef and meat products, karakul sheep pelts, and light manufactures.
 In recent years, Namibia has accounted for about 5% of total SACU exports, and a slightly higher percentage of imports.

+The Namibian economy is closely linked to South Africa, with the Namibian dollar pegged to the South African rand at a fixed exchange rate of 1:1 as part of the CMA.
+Namibia imports most of its goods from South Africa.
+Many exports likewise go to the South African market or transit that country.

 Namibia is seeking to diversify its trading relationships away from its heavy dependence on South African goods and services.
 Europe has become a leading market for Namibian fish and meat, while mining concerns in Namibia have purchased heavy equipment and machinery from Germany, the United Kingdom, the United States, and Canada.
-The Government of Namibia is making efforts to take advantage of the American-led African Growth and Opportunity Act (AGOA), which will provide preferential access to American markets for a long list of products.
+The government is making efforts to take advantage of the US African Growth and Opportunity Act (AGOA), which provides preferential access to American markets for a long list of products.
 In the short term, Namibia is likely to see growth in the apparel manufacturing industry as a result of AGOA.